openserverware/reference/README.md

 ...you will need to add them to your `hosts` file or find some other way to resolve them.

-Finally, to run the playbook, enter:

-      ansible-playbook --limit vagrant_machine --tags up site.yml

-After the playbook has completed running, the applications should be accessible from your internet browser.
+After the playbook has completed running and domain names can be resolved, the applications should be accessible from your internet browser.

-Note:
+The following support for Let's Encrypt certificates is included in the playbook:

    - To request Let's Encrypt certificates, set host variable 'letsencrypt_certificates: true'
    - To get test certificates, set host variables '\<role\>\_letsencrypt\_test\_certificates: true'
    - To get production certificates, set host variables '\<role\>\_letsencrypt\_test\_certificates: false'

-Read the documentation in site.yml to learn about the included application data backup and restore features.
+Application data backup and restore features are included in the playbook.
+You can learn more about that (and other playbook features) from the documentation in the project `site.yml` file.

 # What can be improved?